Pratyush Banke

 Insurance is often the financial cushion families rely on after the loss of a loved one.
 Initiating claims early helps avoid delays and ensures funds are received smoothly.

-Pro Tip: Always keep a copy of the claim acknowledgment from the insurance company.
+Pro Tip: Always keep a copy of the claim acknowledgement from the insurance company.
 It acts as proof in case of disputes or delays.

 6. Investments & Securities